TravelModellingGroup/Documentation/tmg-documentation/2.0/tmgtoolbox2_emme/tools/Assign/AssignTraffic.md

 `AssignTraffic` tool is not callable from Emme Modeller.
 It is intended and only to be called from XTMF2 or via a python API call.

 The tool can be found in "TMG Toolbox 2" -> "Assign" -> "Assign Traffic".
 You can find the code for this tool [here](https://github.com/TravelModellingGroup/TMG.EMME/blob/master/TMG.EMME/TMGToolbox2/src/Assign/assign_traffic.py).

 ## **Using the Tool with XTMF2**
 > [!CAUTION]
 > **NOTE TMG Modeller**: Update the location where tool could be found when within the model system in XTMF2.

 Using XTMF2 graphical user interface, parameters (defined below) needed to run the `AssignTraffic` tool can be set by the users.
 This tool is called `AssignTraffic`.
-In XTMF2, it is available to add within a model system under ***ExecuteToolsFromModellerResource*** or ***EmmeToolsToRun***.
+In **XTMF1**, it is available to add within a model system under ***ExecuteToolsFromModellerResource*** or ***EmmeToolsToRun***.

 ## **Using the Tool from an external Python API call**
-You can call the `AssignTraffic` via by calling the python API.
+You can call the `AssignTraffic` by calling the python API.
 Below is a script sample.

 **script example**
 ```python